 - Lie down with your knee bent at the knees and feet flat on the ground.

-- Elevate your upper body so that it creates a V shape with your thighs.
+- Elevate your upper body to create a V shape with your thighs.

-- Begin to twist side to side while maintaining balance on your buttocks, keeping constant tension on the abs.
+- Begin to twist side to side while maintaining balance on your buttocks.

 - Keep your back straight at all times and twist your torso only from the ribs up.